 The Iron Orchid Vintage Design Moulds are very pliable, so removing it is super easy.
 I bent the mold and popped it right out.

 While it was still moist and pliable (you don’t have to wait for it to dry) I glued it onto the entry table with this Wood Glue.
 Any type of glue applicable to your project will work.
 To make sure it doesn’t slide around while drying, I used a low-tack piece of painter’s tape to hold it in place.

 Pro’s of IOD Decor Mouldings

-Usually, moldings are stiff and can only be applied to a flat surface – but I love that these are pliable enough to form to the back of a chair or a curved leg on a table.
-Those of you who have hung around the SIBlog for awhile now know I’m thrifty, so I love that these are cost-effective.
-I used a small amount of the paper clay for the two small appliques.
-I’m guessing there’s probably another dozen (at the very least) left in this bar of clay.
+Usually, moldings are stiff and can only be applied to a flat surface – but I love that these are pliable enough to form the back of a chair or a curved leg on a table.
+Those of you who have hung around the SIBlog for a while now know I’m thrifty, so I love that these are cost-effective.
+I used a small amount of paper clay for the two small appliques.
+I’m guessing there are probably another dozen (at the very least) left in this bar of clay.
 For the $15 Iron Orchid Vintage Design Mould and the $8 paper clay Clay, that rounds out to be around $1.90 per applique!
 Can’t beat that price.

 I also like how versatile they are.
 They can be used with paper clay, resin, epoxy, soap, wax, and even chocolate because they’re food safe!
 You probably want a ‘food’ designated one if you’re into that though.

 Cons of IOD Decor Mouldings

 The size is limited.
 I haven’t seen any really large molds.